baumrock/RockFrontend/README.md

 * Zero-config auto-refresh and LESS-Support
 * Better project structure to make your project scalable and future proof
 * Support for template engines - LATTE on board
+* Google Font Downloader (in the module's config GUI)

 <img src=hr.svg>